3plestar/3plestar/README.md

-- It me, Triplestar (@3plestar)
+- It is I, Triplestar (@3plestar)
-- Imma code or something.
-Or maybe I won't.
+- I am gonna be a coding proffessional. (hopefully)
-- I also do art.
-Check me out on twitter, where the 3 in my @ is in a different spot: @tripl3star.
+- I also do art whenever I feel like it.
+Check my Deviantart: TriplestarUltra.
 - Or don't.

 <!---